BorisLabs/terraform-aws-transfer/README.md

 ## Terraform Versions
 This module supports Terraform v0.11 from v0.0.1
-This module supports Terraform v0.12
+This module supports Terraform v0.12 from v0.1.0

 ## Authors
 Module managed by